 In a nutshell, it’s presently impossible to visit Japan unless you are a Japanese citizen or meet one of the few exceptions.
 That’s probably not going to apply to anyone reading this English language blog post, so let’s turn to what the future holds…

-Japanese officials have indicated a desire to balance being diligent against spread with considering how to resume international travel.
-The number of travelers to Japan has plunged in recent months, with visitors down 99.9% year over year in the last two months.
+Beyond the “Go to Travel” campaign, Japanese leaders have discussed other plans to jump-start the world’s third-largest economy.
+Officials have indicated a desire to balance being diligent against spread with considering how to resume international travel.
+The number of travelers to Japan has plunged in recent months, with visitors down 99.9% year over year in the last several months.

 Prior to this year, tourism to Japan has been surging, with several consecutive record setting years.
 Last year, Japan’s tourism numbers were up to a record 31.9 million visitors.
 In fact, every single year since 2013 has been a new record for inbound tourism to Japan.

-Japan had just 8 million tourists when Prime Minister Shinzō Abe was elected to his second term.
-In just 7 years, that number has more than quadrupled.
-This increase has been noticeable, and some places we like to visit that were once serene or frequently primarily by locals are now often overrun by tourists.
+Japan had just 8 million tourists when former Prime Minister Shinzō Abe was elected to his second term.
+In 7 years, that number more than quadrupled.
+Some places we like to visit that were once serene or frequently primarily by locals are now often overrun by tourists.
 (We see the irony in our complaint here.)

-Boosting tourism has been core to Prime Minister Abe’s economic revitalization plan, and until now, increased inbound visitation has been one of the biggest success stories of “Abenomics.”
-The now-delayed Tokyo 2020 Olympics have been viewed as instrumental to these plans, with Japan’s inbound tourism target for 2020 being 40 million visitors at the start of the year.
+Boosting tourism was core to Prime Minister Abe’s economic revitalization, and new Prime Minister Yoshihide Suga has indicated intent to maintain continuity with those economic plans.
+This makes sense, as increased inbound visitation was one of the biggest success stories of “Abenomics.”
+The now-delayed Tokyo 2020 Olympics were instrumental to these plans, with Japan’s inbound tourism target for 2020 being 40 million visitors at the start of the year.

-Japan has already fallen into a recession, with the outlook for the next three quarters not looking too promising–and this is on top of falling export numbers, an increased consumption tax suppressing consumer spending, and growing national debt.
+Japan has already entered a recession, with the outlook for the next year-plus not looking promising.
+Decreased tourism plus falling exports, an increased consumption tax, reduced consumer spending, and growing national debt.
 Suffice to say, Japan’s economic health is likewise a serious issue, and inbound tourism was previously a bright spot.
-As such, it’s likely that businesses and politicians alike will pursue reopening to international tourists.

-With that said, we definitely feel more comfortable out in public in Japan than the United States.
+With all of that said, we definitely feel more comfortable out in public in Japan than the United States.
 Even with the denser population, popularity of mass transit, and relatively lax restrictions, Japan has seen far fewer cases and hospitalizations than other nations.
-There have been a range of theories as to how Japan “beat” the average, with the various theories having varying degrees of merit.
+There have been a range of theories as to how Japan beat the average, with the various theories having varying degrees of merit.

 A big factor in Japan’s success is undoubtedly the widespread use of face masks, which were culturally commonplace for sick individuals in Japan to wear even prior to this.
 Japan’s more courteous society–devoid of rampant and misplaced notions about individuality, personal freedoms, liberties, or whatever–is definitely more attractive during a pandemic.
 (We’ll spare you that soapbox.)

-That doesn’t mean we’ll necessarily visit Japan if presented with the opportunity in Fall 2020–there are still a lot of concerns and downsides–but it is one big check on the upsides column.
+That doesn’t mean we’ll necessarily visit Japan if we’re somehow presented with the opportunity this winter or next spring–there are still a lot of concerns and downsides–but it is one big check on the upsides column.
 Either way, we’ll keep watching the news and keep you posted if/when there are further developments about Japan reopening and allowing entry to travelers from the United States, Canada, Europe, and beyond!

 If you’re planning a trip to the Japan, check out our other posts about Japan for ideas on other things to do!
 We also recommend consulting our Ultimate Guide to Kyoto and Ultimate Guide to Tokyo to plan.